riccardocappi/Kan-for-Interpretable-Graph-Dynamics/README.md

 - `input_range`: Input range for node features
 - `in_dim`: Dimensionality of input feature matrix
 - `n_iter`: Number of initial conditions
-- `integration_kwargs`: Any addition argument to pass to the specified dynamics function.
+- `integration_kwargs`: Any additional argument to pass to the specified dynamics function.
 - `R`: Number of training runs for each combination of hyper-parameters.

 ### Hyper-parameter search space